mowglixx/notes/docs/index.md

 ---
 publish: true
+title: Welcome to My Notes
 ---
-# Welcome to My Notes page
+# Welcome to My Notes

-I use Obsidian to write [this repo](https://github.com/mowglixx/notes) feel free to read on GitHub.
+I use [Obsidian](https://obsidian.md) to write [this repo](https://github.com/mowglixx/notes) feel free to read on GitHub.

 ## Who is this for?